|Born||in Berkeley, California, USA|

 |Height||6' 3½" (1.92 m)|

-Benjamin Géza Affleck-Boldt was born on August 15, 1972 in Berkeley, California, and was raised in Cambridge, Massachusetts.
+American actor and filmmaker Benjamin Géza Affleck-Boldt was born on August 15, 1972 in Berkeley, California, and was raised in Cambridge, Massachusetts.
 His mother, Chris Anne (née Boldt), is a school teacher, and his father, Timothy Byers Affleck, is a social worker; the two are divorced.
 Ben has a younger brother, actor Casey Affleck, who was born in 1975.
 He is of mostly English, Irish, German, and Scottish ancestry.
 His middle name, "Géza", is after a family friend.

 In 2014, Affleck headlined the book adaptation thriller Gone Girl (2014).
 He starred as Bruce Wayne/Batman in the superhero film Batman v Superman: Dawn of Justice (2016), briefly reprised the character in Suicide Squad (2016), and will do so again in Justice League (2017), and other sequels.

 Affleck married actress Jennifer Garner in 2005.
 The couple has three children.

 - IMDb Mini Biography By: TrendEkiD@aol.com and Pedro Borges

 |Jennifer Garner||(29 June 2005 - present) (separated) (3 children)|